quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 stream, the initiator MUST NOT increase the Reliable Size.

-When receiving a RESET_STREAM_AT frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
-It MUST NOT expect the delivery of any data beyond that byte offset.
+When receiving a RESET_STREAM_AT frame with a lower Reliable Size, the receiver only needs to provide data up the lower Reliable Size to the application.
+It MUST NOT expect the sender to deliver any data beyond that byte offset.

 Reordering of packets might lead to a RESET_STREAM_AT frame with a higher Reliable Size being received after a RESET_STREAM_AT frame with a lower